SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Once used, the character loses the point.
 Players get Character Points for their characters by overcoming obstacles, roleplaying well, and having fun.
-They can also use Character Points to improve skills (see the “Improving Characters” chapter for details).
+They can also use Character Points to improve skills (see the "Improving Characters" chapter for details).

 Fate Points
 Each players’ character has a personal moral code, generally involving